 To maintain your protection, you need a flu vaccine each year.
 It is best to get vaccinated in the fall, but you can be vaccinated through late spring.

-Every New Yorker can get a flu vaccine.
-Flu vaccines are widely available at doctor’s offices, pharmacies, community health clinics and through employer sponsored programs.
+Flu vaccines are widely available at doctor’s offices, pharmacies, community health clinics and through employer-sponsored programs.
 Most health insurance plans cover flu vaccination without a co-pay.
-There are also many ways for New Yorkers without health insurance to get low-cost vaccines, including at NYC H+H sites and Health Department immunization clinics.
+There are also many ways for New Yorkers without health insurance to get low-cost vaccines, including at NYC H+H sites.

-Find a flu vaccination location, including free and low-cost options, using the NYC Health Map.
-Be sure to call the location to check for vaccine availability.
+Be sure to call ahead to check for vaccine availability.

-Flu germs are highly contagious and easily transmitted through contact with an infected person who is coughing and sneezing.
-In addition to getting vaccinated, you can prevent the flu by washing your hands often.
+Influenza germs are highly contagious and easily transmitted through contact with an infected person who is coughing and sneezing.
+In addition to getting vaccinated, you can prevent the flu by washing your hands often with soap and water and avoid touching your mouth, nose and eyes with unwashed hands.

 Everyone should get the flu vaccine every year.
 People in the following groups are more likely to get severely sick and have complications from seasonal flu, so it is especially important for them to get vaccinated.